finalchild/mcfunction-ss/README.md

 ## Access modifiers

-You can declare accessibility levels for functions to add the access modifier on the first line in a function.
+You can declare accessibility levels for functions by adding the access modifier on the first line in a function.

 | Modifier    | Meaning                                    |
 | :---------- | :----------------------------------------- |